 Towering over the northwestern corner of the Hauptmarkt, Schöner Brunnen (Beautiful Fountain) looks as though it should be on the summit of some lofty cathedral.
 Carved around the year 1400, the elegant 60-foot-high Gothic fountain is adorned with 40 figures arranged in tiers—prophets, saints, local noblemen, sundry electors of the Holy Roman Empire, and one or two strays such as Julius Caesar and Alexander the Great.
 A gold

 ring is set into the railing surrounding the fountain, reportedly placed there by an apprentice carver.
 Touching it is said to bring good luck.
-A market still operates in the Hauptmarkt.
+A market still operates in the Hauptmarkt on weekdays.
 Its colorful stands are piled high with produce, fruit, bread, homemade cheeses and sausages, sweets, and anything else you might need for a snack or picnic.
 It's here that the Christkindlemarkt is held.